 Why could your purchase fall through?

-- Gazumping – someone else comes in with a higher offer
+- Gazumping – someone else comes in with an offer £1,000 greater, than the offer previously accepted by the seller from you.

 - The seller changes their mind and takes the property off the market